 When should you clean your list?

-When you import a list: If you're importing a new list or you're migrating your existing list to ConvertKit from another provider then it makes sense to clean your list at this point.
-You can move forward knowing that your new starting point is from the most engaged point.
+When you import a list: If you're importing a new list or migrating your existing one to ConvertKit, it's a good opportunity to clean your list.
+You can move forward knowing that your new starting point has the most engaged subscribers.

-Sending volume: If you send a lot of regular emails, like a daily newsletter for example, then you'll want to prune your list down more often than not.
+Sending volume: If you send a lot of regular emails, like a daily newsletter for example, then you'll want to prune your list down more often.
 Otherwise you won't get a true insight from your open rates into what is working for you and what isn't.

 We've covered the why and the when for cleaning your list.
 Now lets look at the how.